BatmanAoD/belle-lang/ThoughtsInProgress.md

 Misc
 ----

+Explicit parameter names at *call* site (like Python but mandatory), overload on *param names* rather than types

 Way of passing method names, a la Ruby symbols?
 (Compile-time only)

 “message-oriented”--consider how to make this “truly” OO a la Alan Kays